DrengrCoder/CppLibrary/README.md

 if (servFd > 0)
     std::cout << "Socket connected";
 ```
-- Send and Read bytes on the socket:
+- Send and Read bytes on the socket (There are two send functions, with the basic overload only expecting a string that will automatically calculate the length of the data to be sent, the length of characters for the string.
+This basic overload will not work if the data you are sending is not simply a C-String, as C-Strings are null-terminated and the length calculation will assume the end of the string at the null-character):
 ```
 char buff[1024];
 int n_sent = client->Send("Sending this string");